SinGuLaRiTy2001/World_of_Airports_Automation/README.md

   Register it in the `handlers` tuple inside `_process_active_scenarios` (order matters).

 - **Tune Thresholds**
-  See `[Template] ... max=...` output to determine whether to tweak matching thresholds.
+  See `[Vision] ... max=...` output to determine whether to tweak matching thresholds.

 - **Enable OCR Fallback**
   Set `ENABLE_OCR = True` in `scenarios.py` if you prefer textual detection when templates fail (requires Tesseract + language data).